provenance-io/docs/p8e/p8e-usage/quick-start/hello-world-example.md

 ## Modify Contract Execution

-Similar to the first contract execution, when the HelloWorldModify class is instantiated there are watchers created to listen for messages in the Provenance mailbox from the HelloWorldModifyContract.
+Similar to the first contract execution, when the HelloWorldModify class is instantiated there are watchers created to listen for messages in the Provenance Blockchain mailbox from the HelloWorldModifyContract.
 One listens for response messages sent when the contract completes.
 When a message is received, the UUID of the updated record is logged.
 Another listens for errors and logs details about the error.

 ```kotlin
 init {